hinteadan/H.Versioning/README.md

 2. Tell H.Versioning to use it via: ```Version.UseParser(MyCustomVersionNumberParser);```

-The parsers are internally stored in stack, therefore their priority is **Last In, First Out**.
+The parsers are internally stored in a stack, therefore their priority is **Last In, First Out**.

 The library will use the first parsing result that succeeds.
 If all of the registered parsers fail, it will throw an ```AggregateException``` containing the exceptions thrown by each parser.